arakno/usermanager/README.md

 ## Internations Exercise synopsis

-It is far from perfect and I found 4 hours very limited, I took about the double amount of time to finish the project.
+It is far from perfect and I found 4 hours very limited.
+I took about the double amount of time to finish the project.
 I reckon using angular or other framework would have been easier/faster but not as much fun :)
 However, I am somewhat satisfied with the result.
 I haven't built anything as "big" with ES6 before, so it was a quite fun and learning experience.